MarineCrou/influential_women/README.md

 3. **_Seeding the Database:_** To seed your database, run: `pipenv run python seed.py`

 4. **_Data Visualization:_** For database management and visualization, `TablePlus` is recommended.
 It's a versatile desktop application suitable for various databases.

+## Features

+### Comprehensive Directory

+- Our platform is a full-stack, Wikipedia-style directory dedicated to highlighting influential women from diverse fields.
+It features detailed profiles that include biographies, achievements, and related multimedia.

+### Dynamic Homepage

+- **Engaging Video Banner**: The homepage features a captivating video banner created with Canva, setting an inspiring tone for the visitors.
+- **Random Woman Feature**: Each time the homepage is loaded, a random influential woman is featured.
+This not only enhances the UI/UX but also educates users about women they may not yet know.
+- **Browse Profiles**: The homepage also displays the entire directory.
+Each profile shows the woman's image, name, and field.
+Clicking on a profile takes users to a detailed page where they can learn more about her contributions and achievements.

+### Interactive User Contributions

+- **Add, Edit and Contribute**: Registered users who are logged in have the ability to edit and update profiles.
+This feature allows users to contribute accurate and additional information, ensuring the platform remains current and factual.
+They also have the ability to add a new profile to the directory.
+All contributions will be published only if/when approved by administrators.
+If denied, a new woman's profile will not be published and an existing woman's profile will not be edited.

+### Moderation and Submission Tracking

+- **Content Moderation**: All user contributions undergo a thorough review by administrators before being published, maintaining the integrity and accuracy of the content.
+- **Track Contributions**: Contributors can track the status of their submissions (approved, pending approval, denied) through their account page, providing transparency and keeping them engaged with the process.
+When a contribution has been reviewed, it's status will automatically be updated in the contributor's account.

+### Account Management

+- Users can manage their account page, to track their contributions and their statuses and engage with the community, enhancing their overall interaction with the platform.

+## Technology Stack

+## Design and Planning

+## Project Status / Future Enhancements